pparacch/GettingAndCleaningData/codebook.md

 	"timeBodyAccelerometer-mean()-XYZ"
 		average of the body accelleration mean for each activity and subject (time domain)
+		unit: "g"

 	"timeBodyAccelerometer-std()-XYZ"
 		average of the body accelleration standard deviation for each activity and subject (time domain)
+		unit: "g"

 	"timeGravityAccelerometer-mean()-XYZ"
 		average of the gravity accelleration mean for each activity and subject (time domain)
+		unit: "g"

 	"timeGravityAccelerometer-std()-XYZ"
 		average of the gravity accelleration standard deviation for each activity and subject (time domain)
+		unit: "g"

 	"timeBodyAccelerometerJerk-mean()-XYZ"
 		average of the body accelleration Jerk mean for each activity and subject (time domain)
+		unit: "g"

 	"timeBodyAccelerometerJerk-std()-XYZ"
 		average of the body accelleration Jerk standard deviation for each activity and subject (time domain)
+		unit: "g"

 	"timeBodyGyroscope-mean()-XYZ"
 		average of the body angular velocity mean for each activity and subject (time domain)
+		unit: "radians/ second"

 	"timeBodyGyroscope-std()-XYZ"
 		average of the body angular velocity standard deviation for each activity and subject (time domain)
+		unit: "radians/ second"

 	"timeBodyGyroscopeJerk-mean()-XYZ"
 		average of the body angular velocity Jerk mean for each activity and subject (time domain)
+		unit: "radians/ second"

 	"timeBodyGyroscopeJerk-std()-XYZ"
 		average of the body angular velocity Jerk standard deviation for each activity and subject (time domain)
+		unit: "radians/ second"

 	"timeBodyAccelerometerMagnitude-mean()"
 		average of the body acceleration magnitude mean for each activity and subject (time domain)
+		unit: "g"

 	"timeBodyAccelerometerMagnitude-std()"
 		average of the body acceleration magnitude standard deviation for each activity and subject (time domain)
+	 	unit: "g"

 	"timeGravityAccelerometerMagnitude-mean()"
 		average of the gravity acceleration magnitude mean for each activity and subject (time domain)
+		unit: "g"

 	"timeGravityAccelerometerMagnitude-std()"
 		average of the gravity acceleration magnitude standard deviation for each activity and subject (time domain)
+		unit: "g"

 	"timeBodyAccelerometerJerkMagnitude-mean()"
 		average of the body acceleration Jerk magnitude mean for each activity and subject (time domain)
+		unit: "g"

 	"timeBodyAccelerometerJerkMagnitude-std()"
 		average of the body acceleration Jerk magnitude standard deviation for each activity and subject (time domain)
+		unit: "g"

 	"timeBodyGyroscopeMagnitude-mean()"
 		average of the body angular velocity magnitude mean for each activity and subject (time domain)
+		unit: "radians/ second"

 	"timeBodyGyroscopeMagnitude-std()"
 		average of the body angular velocity magnitude standard deviation for each activity and subject (time domain)
+		unit: "radians/ second"

 	"timeBodyGyroscopeJerkMagnitude-mean()"
 		average of the body angular velocity Jerk magnitude mean for each activity and subject (time domain)
+		unit: "radians/ second"

 	"timeBodyGyroscopeJerkMagnitude-std()"
 		average of the body angular velocity Jerk magnitude standard deviation for each activity and subject (time domain)
+		unit: "radians/ second"

 	"frequencyBodyAccelerometer-mean()-XYZ"
-		average of the body accelleration mean for each activity and subject (frequence domain)
+		average of the body accelleration mean for each activity and subject (frequency domain)
+		unit: "g"

 	"frequencyBodyAccelerometer-std()-XYZ"
-		average of the body accelleration mean for standard deviation activity and subject (frequence domain)
+		average of the body accelleration mean for standard deviation activity and subject (frequency domain)
+		unit: "g"

 	"frequencyBodyAccelerometerJerk-mean()-XYZ"
-		average of the body accelleration Jerk mean for each activity and subject (frequence domain)
+		average of the body accelleration Jerk mean for each activity and subject (frequency domain)
+		unit: "g"

 	"frequencyBodyAccelerometerJerk-std()-XYZ"
-		average of the body accelleration Jerk standard deviation for each activity and subject (frequence domain)
+		average of the body accelleration Jerk standard deviation for each activity and subject (frequency domain)
+		unit: "g"

 	"frequencyBodyGyroscope-mean()-XYZ"
-		average of the body angular velocity mean for each activity and subject (frequence domain)
+		average of the body angular velocity mean for each activity and subject (frequency domain)
+		unit: "radians/ second"

 	"frequencyBodyGyroscope-std()-XYZ"
-		average of the body angular velocity standard deviation for each activity and subject (frequence domain)
+		average of the body angular velocity standard deviation for each activity and subject (frequency domain)
+		unit: "radians/ second"

 	"frequencyBodyAccelerometerMagnitude-mean()"
-		average of the body acceleration magnitude mean for each activity and subject (frequence domain)
+		average of the body acceleration magnitude mean for each activity and subject (frequency domain)
+		unit: "g"

 	"frequencyBodyAccelerometerMagnitude-std()"
-		average of the body acceleration magnitude standard deviation for each activity and subject (frequence domain)
+		average of the body acceleration magnitude standard deviation for each activity and subject (frequency domain)
+		unit: "g"

 	"frequencyBodyAccelerometerJerkMagnitude-mean()"
-		average of the body acceleration Jerk magnitude mean for each activity and subject (frequence domain)
+		average of the body acceleration Jerk magnitude mean for each activity and subject (frequency domain)
+		unit: "g"

 	"frequencyBodyAccelerometerJerkMagnitude-std()"
-		average of the body acceleration Jerk magnitude standard deviation for each activity and subject (frequence domain)
+		average of the body acceleration Jerk magnitude standard deviation for each activity and subject (frequency domain)
+		unit: "g"

 	"frequencyBodyGyroscopeMagnitude-mean()"
-		average of the body angular velocity magnitude mean for each activity and subject (frequence domain)
+		average of the body angular velocity magnitude mean for each activity and subject (frequency domain)
+		unit: "radians/ second"

 	"frequencyBodyGyroscopeMagnitude-std()"
-		average of the body angular velocity magnitude standard deviation for each activity and subject (frequence domain)
+		average of the body angular velocity magnitude standard deviation for each activity and subject (frequency domain)
+		unit: "radians/ second"

 	"frequencyBodyGyroscopeJerkMagnitude-mean()"
-		average of the body angular velocity Jerk magnitude mean for each activity and subject (frequence domain)
+		average of the body angular velocity Jerk magnitude mean for each activity and subject (frequency domain)
+		unit: "radians/ second"

 	"frequencyBodyGyroscopeJerkMagnitude-std()"
-		average of the body angular velocity Jerk magnitude standard deviation for each activity and subject (frequence domain)
+		average of the body angular velocity Jerk magnitude standard deviation for each activity and subject (frequency domain)
+		unit: "radians/ second"

+__References__

+[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012